juddey/ignite-kryptonite/README.md

 Also, conincidentally, works _sweet as_ on single page based web projects, as they share many of the same concepts.

 ## Warning!!!!
 Warning!
-Warning!
-Alpha Software, breaking changes, frequent crashes, lots of bugs, all that stuff.
+Warning! ~~Beta~~ ~~Alpha~~ pre-Alpha Software, breaking changes, frequent crashes, lots of bugs, all that stuff.
 Might not work in your use case, but I'm pretty sure it [WOMM](http://www.urbandictionary.com/define.php?term=WOMM).

 Still here?